MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-genericcsv.md

 The Generic CSV (GCSV) Connector lets you integrate User and Group identity data maintained in CSV files with Microsoft products, such as the Microsoft Entra Connect Provisioning Agent (ECMA2Host) and Microsoft Identity Manager 2016 (MIM2016).

 It has various features, such as the ability to orchestrate the use of PowerShell to manage identity data before-or-after imports or exports operations.
-It offers support for multiple datatypes including binary and references, support for qualified-string values, and multivalued attribute types.
+It offers support for multiple datatypes including binary and references, support for qualified-string values, and multivalued strings.

 This article describes the features and functions of the Generic CSV Connector, and how to configure it for MIM 2016.